 You don't need a plot of land to grow fresh vegetables.
 Many vegetables lend themselves well to container gardening.
-With some thought to selecting bush or dwarf varieties, almost any vegetable can be adapted to growing in a pot.
+With some thought to selecting bush or dwarf varieties, almost any vegetable can be adapted to growing in a pot. even if you want your favorite full-size variety, if you give it a large enough pot and plenty of soil and water, it will grow just fine and reward you with plenty.
 Vegetables that take up little space, such as carrots, radishes and lettuce, or crops that bear fruits over a long period of time, such as tomatoes and peppers, are perfect for container vegetable gardens.

 What you can grow in a container vegetable garden is limited only by the size of the container and your imagination.
 How about a Summer Salad container?
 Plant a tomato, a cucumber and some parsley or chives all in a large (24-30") container.
 They grow well together and have the same water and sun requirements.
 By late summer they might not be very pretty, but they'll keep producing into the fall.
 This makes a great housewarming present, too.

 Since your vegetable plants will be making their containers home for the season, you want to start them off right.
 Make sure there is enough space for them to grow into and choose your soil and site with care.
 Here is advice for getting set up and started, followed by container growing tips for specific vegetables.

 Selecting Containers: Containers for your vegetable gardens can be almost anything: flower pots, pails, buckets, wire baskets, bushel baskets, wooden boxes, nursery flats, window planters, washtubs, strawberry pots, plastic bags, large food cans, or any number of other things.

 Drainage: No matter what kind of container you choose for your vegetable garden, it should have holes at the base or in the bottom to permit drainage of excess water.